 Each candidate in the ENDY program must complete a doctoral dissertation on some topic in the major field.
-The topic assignment shall be made and a title filed with the Dean of the Graduate School at least one year before the final examination, the specific problem and subject of the dissertation to be determined by the major adviser, the candidate, and the Advisory Committee.
+The topic assignment shall be made and a title filed with the Dean of the Graduate School at least one year before the dissertation defense.
+The specific problem and subject of the dissertation to be determined by the student in consultation with and with approval of the major advisor and the Doctoral Committee.
 The completed dissertation must be a definite, scholarly contribution to the major field.
 This contribution may be in the form of new knowledge of fundamental importance, or of modification, amplification, and interpretation of existing significant knowledge.

 Each candidate will formulate a research topic on which to focus during her/his tenure in the ENDY program.
-This research topic will be selected through consultation with the Advisory Committee.
-The research topic will be conveyed to the director during the first year of studies, who will affirm that the topic is compatible with ENDY principles of studying human-environmental interactions.
+This research topic will be selected through consultation with the Advisory

-A statement of the student's research topic, once approved, will be signed by both the student and the dissertation advisor and placed in the student's permanent file.
-This research topic may be changed at any time while the student is in the program, but such changes must be approved in consultation with the Advisory or Dissertation Committee, and such approval documented in writing and included in the students file.
+Committee.
+The research topic will be conveyed to the director during the first year of studies, who will affirm that the topic is compatible with ENDY principles of studying humanenvironmental interactions.
+This research topic may be changed at any time while the student is in the program, but such changes must be approved by the Advisory or Doctoral Committee.

 In cases where a student has successfully passed qualifying examinations and desires to change the dissertation topic, the Dissertation Committee will have discretion to determine whether or not re-examination of all or parts of the candidate's qualifications is necessary or justified.
 It is expected that any decision to re-examine the candidate will be made with the consent of the candidate and the dissertation advisor.
-If a candidate desires to change dissertation topics but refuses to submit to re-examination, either all or part, the Dissertation Committee will have discretion to reject the proposed change or dismiss the student from the ENDY program.
-In addition, a change in dissertation topic may be accompanied by appointment of a new Dissertation Committee composed of faculty better qualified to direct and advise the new topic.
+If a candidate desires to change dissertation topics but refuses to submit to re-examination, either all or part, the Dissertation Committee will have discretion to reject the proposed change.
+A change in dissertation topic may necessitate appointment of a new Dissertation Committee composed of faculty better qualified to direct and advise the new topic.

-Typewritten copies of the completed dissertation in the prescribed form must be presented to the candidate's advisory committee for approval at least six weeks before the degree is to be conferred.
-After approval by the committee and the Dean of the Graduate School, two copies must be deposited with the graduate school at least two weeks before the degree is to be conferred, together with two copies of an abstract, of not more than 350 words, approved by the major adviser as suitable for publication.
-The third copy of the dissertation shall be presented to the ENDY Program.
+Copies of the completed dissertation in the prescribed form must be presented to the candidate's doctoral committee for approval at least six weeks before the defense is to be held., The copy of the dissertation shall be presented to the ENDY Program.